univention/univention-corporate-server/doc/manual/monitoring/nagios.rst

      - Description

    * - ``UNIVENTION_OPSI``
-     - Monitors the opsi daemon.
-If no opsi process is running or the opsi proxy is not accessible, the CRITICAL status is returned.
+     - Monitors the OPSI Daemon.
+If no OPSI process is running or the OPSI proxy is not accessible, the CRITICAL status is returned.

    * - ``UNIVENTION_SMART_SDA``